team-301/team-301.github.io/index.md

 ## [4.0 Block Diagram](block-diagram)

-The block diagram is where you can take a look at how the project will be combined and function together.
+A block diagram is a graphical representation of a system or process that uses blocks to represent components or stages of the system, and lines or arrows to show the connections between the blocks.
+It is a useful tool for visualizing complex systems or processes, as it allows for a high-level overview of the components and their relationships.In this section you can take a look at how the subsystems in this project will be combined and function together.

 ## [5.0 Major Component Selections and Power Budget](/component-selection)

-The selected components of our final project were chosen based on three categories which are, the quality, availability and price.
+Major component selection and power budgeting are important aspects of system design.
+Major component selection involves choosing the key components that will make up the system, such as processors, sensors, and communication modules.
+This selection process involves considering factors such as performance, compatibility, and cost to ensure that the chosen components will work well together and meet the requirements of the system.

+Power budgeting involves estimating the amount of power the system will consume and ensuring that the power supply can meet this demand.
+This involves considering the power consumption of each component, as well as any external factors such as temperature and voltage fluctuations.
+It is important to balance the power requirements of the system with the available power supply to ensure that the system will function properly.

+Both major component selection and power budgeting are critical to the success of a system.
+Properly selecting the components and ensuring that the power supply is sufficient will help to ensure that the system operates as intended and meets its performance requirements.

 ## [6.0 Microcontroller Selection](/microcontroller-selection)

-An overview of our selected Microcontroller.
-You can take a look on the features and the reasons behind the final selection.
+Microcontroller selection is a critical aspect of system design, particularly in embedded systems.
+Microcontrollers are small, integrated circuits that contain a processor, memory, and input/output peripherals, and are often used to control various components in a system.
+When selecting a microcontroller, it is important to consider factors such as performance, memory capacity, and the available input/output peripherals, as well as the cost and power requirements of the system.

+Performance is a key consideration in microcontroller selection, as it determines how quickly the microcontroller can execute instructions and process data.
+Memory capacity is also important, as it determines how much data the microcontroller can store and process.
+Input/output peripherals, such as analog-to-digital converters and communication modules, are also important considerations, as they determine the types of sensors and other components that the microcontroller can interface with.

+Cost and power requirements are also important considerations, as these can have a significant impact on the overall system design and functionality.
+Ultimately, the microcontroller selected should be able to meet the requirements of the system in terms of performance, memory capacity, input/output peripherals, cost, and power consumption, while also being compatible with other components and systems in the design.

 ## [7.0 Software proposal](/software-proposal)

-Taking a look into the software proposal will give you a full understanding on how the team plan to implement the coding to get a fully functional project.
+A software proposal is a document that outlines a proposed software solution for a specific problem or need.
+The proposal typically includes details such as the proposed software architecture, design, implementation approach, and testing methodology.Taking a look into the software proposal will give you a full understanding on how the team plan to implement the coding to get a fully functional project.

 ## [8.0 Hardware proposal](/hardware-proposal)

+A hardware proposal, specifically a team schematic, is a document that outlines the proposed hardware solution for a specific project or system.
+The team schematic typically includes details as the proposed hardware architecture, design, and implementation approach.
+It may also include a timeline, budget, and resource allocation plan.
 Taking a look into the hardware proposal will give you a full understanding on how exactly the circuits and components will work together on the PCB to outcome our final project.